-Application for (check only one e ) :
+Application for (check only one):

-Program riving Instructor Progran n e
+☐ Instruction Methodology Program ☐ Handgun Instructor Program ☐ Law Enforcement Driving Instructor Program ☐ Arrest Control Instructor Program: Disciple am ine

-POST Approved Provider (Age ency/Academy)
+POST Approved Provider (Agency/Academy)

 Address

 Program Director's Name Contact Person (if different)

 E-mail: E-mail:

 Telephone: Telephone:

 Expected # of trainees:

 Start Date: End Date:

-Training site and address, if di fferent from above
+Physical address(es) of the training site(s), if different rent from above

-ules.
+I certify that I will comply with the requirements of POST requirements set out in POST Rules may be cause for the Rules.
 I understand that failure to comply with any of the POST Board to revoke approval of this program.

-relative to an official signature. ed email account, or by an account of the person submitting the There is no need to submit this document in any other format,
+Electronic submission of this document via a recognized agency-spons document, satisfies the legal requirements relative to an official signaturincluding a paper document bearing a written signature. ored email account, or by an account of the person submitting the re.
+There is no need to submit this document in any other format,

 Date:

 Program Director's Signature

-POST USE ONLY

-Approved By:

-Course Number: Email/Letter Sent: Added to Calendar: